Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Diagnostics

-The diagnosis is based on the results of the collection of complaints, the history of the patient's development and life, the data of a comprehensive examination and additional studies.
-Assessing the patient's condition, the doctor pays attention to the increased pulsation of the cervical veins, changes in the pulse wave and auscultatory picture of heart sounds.
-From laboratory tests, a standard set is prescribed (general blood and urine tests, blood glucose and biochemical blood tests), as well as an analysis for thyroid and pituitary hormones.
+Making a diagnosis is based on the results of collecting complaints, the history of the patient’s development and life, data from a comprehensive examination and additional studies.
+Assessing the patient’s condition, the doctor pays attention to increased pulsation of the neck veins, changes in the pulse wave and auscultatory pattern of heart sounds.
+A standard set of laboratory tests is prescribed (general blood and urine analysis, blood glucose and biochemical blood test), as well as an analysis of thyroid and pituitary hormones.

-To obtain an accurate formulation of the diagnosis, an obligatory criterion is the result of an ECG and daily Holter monitoring.
-Using these methods, it is possible to accurately establish the source of the pathological focus, the frequency of extrasystoles, the number and relationship with the load.
-Echo-KG is performed to identify the left ventricular ejection fraction and the presence / absence of structural changes in the heart.
-In case of difficulties in diagnosing the disease, it is possible to prescribe MRI, CT, angiography.
+To obtain an accurate diagnosis, the mandatory criterion is the result of an ECG and daily Holter monitoring.
+Using these methods, it is possible to accurately determine the source of the pathological focus, the frequency of extrasystoles, the number and relationship with the load.
+Echo-CG is performed to identify the left ventricular ejection fraction and the presence/absence of structural changes in the heart.
+If it is difficult to diagnose the disease, MRI, CT, and angiography may be prescribed.

 Treatment

-If there are no complaints from the patient, with a benign course of extrasystole, only observation of the state of the cardiovascular system is shown.
-Such patients are recommended to undergo examination 2 times a year with obligatory ECG registration.
-The tactics of patient management depends on the number of extrasystoles per day, the course of the disease, the presence of concomitant pathology.
-The dosage of the drugs is selected individually by the attending physician.
+If there are no patient complaints, with a benign course of extrasystole, only monitoring the state of the cardiovascular system is indicated.
+Such patients are recommended to undergo examination 2 times a year with mandatory ECG registration.
+The tactics of patient management depend on the number of extrasystoles per day, the course of the disease, and the presence of concomitant pathology.
+The dosage of drugs is selected individually by the attending physician.

 Antiarrhythmic drugs are divided into 5 classes:

-• 5 - Other drugs with antiarrhythmic action (cardiac glycosides, calcium, magnesium preparations).
+• 5 – Other drugs with antiarrhythmic effects (cardiac glycosides, calcium, magnesium preparations).

-With ventricular extrasystole, class 2 drugs are widely used.
-They help to reduce the symptoms of arrhythmias, and also have a positive effect on the quality of life of patients.
+For ventricular extrasystole, class 2 drugs are widely used.
+They help reduce symptoms of arrhythmia and also have a positive effect on the quality of life of patients.

-Scientific studies have shown that beta-adrenergic receptor blockers improve the prognosis of the risk of cardiac death in patients with cardiovascular pathology.
+Scientific studies have proven that beta-adrenergic blockers improve the prognosis regarding the risk of cardiac death in patients with cardiovascular pathology.

-Persistent ventricular extrasystole according to Lown, not amenable to drug treatment, requires surgical intervention.
-For the success of the operation, it is necessary to know exactly the focus of pathological activity.
+Persistent ventricular extrasystole according to Lown, which is not amenable to drug treatment, requires surgical intervention.
+For the success of the operation, it is necessary to accurately know the source of pathological activity.
 When it is determined, patients undergo implantation of cardioverter-defibrillators or radiofrequency catheter ablation.

 You may also be interested in:

-Premature single cardiac contractions occur in both healthy people and patients with heart disease.
-Treatment of extrasystole with drugs is not always necessary, often it only leads to an improvement in the patient's well-being, without affecting the course of the disease and the prognosis.
-In each case, the doctor decides on the treatment of cardiac arrhythmias after an individual examination of the patient.
+Premature single heartbeats occur in both healthy people and patients with heart disease.
+Treatment of extrasystole with drugs is not always necessary; often it only leads to an improvement in the patient’s well-being, without affecting the course of the disease and prognosis.
+In each case, the question of treatment for heart rhythm disorders is decided by the doctor after an individual examination of the patient.

 📌 Read in this article